Scalable Hiring: Four Common Misconceptions About Employee Referral Programs

 Done correctly, an employee referral program is a great way to hire quality candidates, increase employee engagement, and keep recruiting costs down.
 However, there can be too much of a good thing.
 As a company, it’s usually good to shoot for 25%-40% of your hires coming from employee referrals (smaller start-ups will likely have much higher percentages).
 However, if you’re already at a couple hundred people and finding that 80% of your hires are employee referrals, the program may be serving as an avenue to “hire your friends” instead of “hire quality candidates.”
 In this situation, you also run the risk of having too homogenous of an employee population.

 As with any people program, success depends on good program design, as well as participation from both senior leadership and employees.
-Whether you’re launching an employee referral program or looking to improve the one you have, these four elements will help you get you one step closer to some fantastic hires in 2017.
+Whether you’re launching an employee referral program or looking to improve the one you have, these four elements will help you get you one step closer to some fantastic hires.